Articles contain affiliate links. For more information on affiliate links, click here

 Note what concepts don’t make sense

-For me, things like gas exchange, what does depolarization/re-polarization actually mean a whole lot without a deeper explanation.
+For me, things like a gas exchange, and depolarization/re-polarization actually mean a whole lot without a deeper explanation.
 In class, I would certainly nod along as if it made sense, but in reality it did not.
 I had to actively notice these dots were not connecting, and make a conscious effort to connect them.

 Don’t judge yourself for not getting it right away, just notice.
 Make a note on your phone or in a physical notebook of this list of topics to inform your study efforts later on.

-This is like reading a recipe and noticing what things are unfamiliar with you so you can proactively fill in those gaps before actually making the meal.
+This is like reading a recipe and noticing what things are unfamiliar to you so you can proactively fill in those gaps before actually making the meal.